Workshop main site: https://conferences.pa.ucla.edu/qcd-evolution-2020/

 In doing so this workshop also aims to support and guide the physics programs at facilities such as Jefferson Lab, the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Lab, Fermi National Accelerator Laboratory, and the Large Hadron Collider (LHC) complex at CERN.
 The workshop is also central to the planning for the next-generation nuclear physics facility in the US, the Electron Ion Collider (EIC).

-The registration for the workshop will open promptly.
-You may also purchase an optional banquet ticket for yourself and for any guests you may want to bring at $50 dollars per person.
-To register the workshop, and submit an abstract if you plan to give a talk, please refer to the workshop website.
+The registration fee is 200 US dollars.
+You may also purchase an optional banquet ticket for yourself and for any guests you may want to bring at 50 US dollars per person.
+The conference banquet is on Wednesday evening, April 29, 2020.
+To register for the workshop, and submit an abstract if you plan to give a talk, please refer to the registration page.

 Alexei Prokudin (Penn State Berks & JLab)